No Class Action

 “Joining” an Austrian-Type Mass Claim

 “Joining” an Austrian-type mass claim is done prior to the filing of the action by the entitled individuals assigning their claims to the “mass plaintiff” for collection.
-With the assignment for collection, however, the assignor does not actually join the action; rather, he/she assigns his/her claim to the plaintiff and is not him/herself a party to the proceedings.
+With the assignment for collection, however, the assignor does not actually join the action; rather, they assigns their claim to the plaintiff and are not themselves a party to the proceedings.
+Recent case law clarified that under certain conditions it is also possible that, after filing a lawsuit, further claim-holders assign their claims to the plaintiff and the plaintiff asserts these claims by extending its lawsuit.
+The prerequisite for this is that the extension of the lawsuit avoids further litigation without disproportionately complicating or delaying the ongoing litigation and that the new claims are not yet time-barred at the time of assertion (Austrian Supreme Court 3 Ob 149/21i).
 For the procedure of assignment see 4.1 Mechanisms for Bringing Collective Redress/Class Actions.

 General Rules on Third-Party Joinders